 No NGO/Trusts has been engaged as yet.
-However, state has initiated process for involvement of NGO "Akshay Patra" to serve meals to the children in District Jammu and Samba on pilot basis.
+However, J&K UT has initiated process for involvement of NGO "Akshay Patra" to serve meals to the children in District Jammu and Samba on pilot basis.

 2.14.1 Modalities for engagement of NGOs/ Trusts for serving of MDM through centralized kitchen.